Little Italy and Chinatown Food Tour in NYC with Ahoy

 Ferrara Bakery & Cafe

-Ferrara Bakery & Cafe was the first stop on our tour.
+Ferrara Bakery & Cafe was the first stop on our Ahoy New York Food Tours.
 Dating back to 1892, it’s an icon in Little Italy.
 The bakery was previously a gentlemen’s club, but in the old school sense where guys would drink coffee and eat sweets after attending the opera.

 At Ferrara Bakery we ate American style cannolis while learning about the immigration history of Little Italy.
 Bell was given Amaretti cookies as a gluten-free option.
 Amaretti cookies are typically made with almond flour instead of wheat flour.
 Ferrera’s Bakery is very popular and several food tours stop here.